tsolheim/NumMthodAlgos/luFactor/README.md

 * L = The Lower Triangular Matrix of A
 * U = The Upper Triangular Matrix of A
 * P = The Pivot Matrix of A

+## Limitations
+Roundoff error can lead to innacuracies within 4 decimal points.

+Must input a square matrix.

+Must only put in one matrix.

+Is still only an estimate (particularly with long decimals) of analytical LU Factorization methods.